RaoulLuque/visgraph/README.md

 visgraph is an easy-to-use Rust library for visualizing graphs using various layout algorithms and exporting them to simple image formats like PNG or even SVG.

+The current implementation uses SVG as an intermediate format, allowing for high-quality rendering and scalability, in order to be able to use [resvg][resvg-url].

 Supports Rust 1.68 and later.
 This will only change on major releases.

 [![Crates.io][crates-badge]][crates-url]